maryjohofmeister/Getting_and_Cleaning_Data/README.md

   -The dataset is labelled with the names provided by the original authors but reformatted with the white spaces and other symbols removed and changed to all lowercase to follow class requirements per the following link:
   -https://class.coursera.org/getdata-033/forum/thread?thread_id=126

-#Step 5 Assignment: From the data set in step 4, creates a second, independent tidy data set
-#with the average of each variable for each activity and each subject.
+#Step 5 Assignment: From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-#data is formatted in long format, with a row for each subject and activity type.
+-data is formatted in long format, with a row for each subject and activity type.
 Each subject, therefore, has 6 rows, one for each activity.

 #Step 6 Assignment: data set as a txt file created with write.table() using row.name=FALSE

 #Contributors